Fundamental Cycles

 - Fibonacci Laws — the formal framework that produces the H/n divisor structure

-- Why Earth Is Special — additional ways Earth differs from other planets in the model
+- Why Earth Is Unique — additional ways Earth differs from other planets

 - Configuration: Why 1246 AD? — observational anchoring of H